 20 Feb Untitled Restaurant · Bar in Dalston

-To celebrate my 100th blog post, I went along to Untitled Restaurant · Bar on Kingsland Road, the main drag through the East London’s district of Dalston.
+To celebrate my 100th blog post, I went for a drink and a bite to eat at Untitled Restaurant · Bar on Dalston’s Kingsland Road, the main drag through this now hip East London district.

 The untitled welcome

-I arrived just as Untitled’s shutters were lifting at 6pm.
-I was met by Graziano – an Italian from Calabria who speaks with a Scottish accent even though he’s never been to Scotland.
-The service from all four bartenders at untitled was attentive, fun, responsive and professional.
+I arrived just as untitled’s shutters were lifting at 6pm.
+I was met by Graziano – an Italian from Calabria who speaks with a Scottish accent without ever having been to Scotland.
+The service from all four bartenders was attentive, fun, responsive and professional.
 The best.

 Tony Conigliaro, London’s cocktail supremo, well known for his molecular mixology, an author and the man behind untitled, and a few other places in London, was sitting on one side of the concrete table – a real statement piece in a room the size of an average retail store in Dalston.
 Meanwhile an uber-stylish Parisian woman, with a sexy French accent and high heels not suitable for my train journey that evening, was being shown round.